-The ideal knife maker workshop is a place that allows you to build the design of the knife that you want to make with the desired finish and care.
+The ideal knife maker workshop is a place that allows you to build the design of the knife you want to make with the desired finish and care.

-Man always makes a difference!
+Man always makes the difference!

 Improvise, adapt and achieve the goal!

 Now regardless of this we are going to “build” the ideal laboratory for a maker.

 Ps.
 I deliberately do not insert images in the post because I do not want to advertise any type of equipment or material.

 Somehow building this post is like getting to know each other a little more one step at a time.